BYU Cougars football: Alumni

 As of 2008, 146 BYU Cougars football players have gone on to play professional football.
 Team alumni have competed in 48 NFL Super Bowls, including Super Bowl MVP Steve Young and two-time Super Bowl winner Jim McMahon.
-One former Cougar has won multiple Super Bowls as a coach, Andy Reid who won Super Bowl LIV and Super Bowl LVII as a head coach with the Kansas City Chiefs and Super Bowl XXXI as an assistant with the Green Bay Packers.
+One former Cougar has won multiple Super Bowls as a coach, Andy Reid who won Super Bowl LIV, Super Bowl LVII, and Super Bowl LVIII as a head coach with the Kansas City Chiefs and Super Bowl XXXI as an assistant with the Green Bay Packers.

-Future schedules
+Future opponents

-Future schedules as of September 11, 2022.
+Future non-conference opponents

-With BYU's acceptance of an invitation to join the Big 12 Conference effective with the 2023–24 athletic season, the future planned schedule is now in flux.
-Many of the listed games beyond 2022 will be canceled to accommodate future in-conference game scheduling.
-In particular, future games against two other teams joining the Big 12 in 2023, UCF Knights (2023 and 2024) and Houston Cougars (2023), will become in-conference games if future Big 12 scheduling allows.
+Future schedules as of October 10, 2025.